lcapo/developer-documentation-hotel/DSF/Avail.rst

 |

-**Note:**

-Keep the parameters in the avail response to include them in the valuation request.
+.. note:: Keep the parameters in the avail response to include them in the valuation request.

 ::